SwedbankPay/developer.swedbankpay.com/checkout-v3/payment-presentations.md

 `https://example.com/.well-known/apple-developer-merchantid-domain-association`

 The verification file consists of a hex string which contains a JSON.
-Do not be alarmed if you read the hex data and find this.
-It is by design.

 Opening it is OK, but make sure that you **upload it exactly as it is**.
 We recommend opening it as a text file or something similar, and **not** e.g. in Word or an editor, as it could result in unwanted formatting changes if you save it.
 The file does not, and should not, have a file extension.

 To help you validate that your file looks correct, you can [compare it to this][payex-domain-file], which is already present on our server.